Institute of Chartered Accountants of Pakistan: 1913–1932

-On 1 April 1914, the Companies Act, 1913 was passed and it was necessitated that every auditor of a public limited company must be a certified auditor by the government.
-The provincial governments were empowered to grant auditors' certificates but, at the same time, the central government also reserved the right to recognise members of certain professional bodies as qualified auditors without obtaining an Auditor's Certificate from the government.
-Consequently, the members of the English, Scottish, and Irish Institutes of Chartered Accountants and the English Society of Incorporated Accountants and Auditors were recognised as qualified auditors.
+On 1 April 1914, the Indian Companies Act, 1913 was passed and it was necessitated that every auditor of a public limited company must be a certified auditor by the government.
+The provincial governments were empowered to grant auditors' certificates but, at the same time, the central government also reserved the right to recognize members of certain professional bodies as qualified auditors without obtaining an Auditor's Certificate from the government.
+Consequently, the members of the English, Scottish, and Irish Institutes of Chartered Accountants and the English Society of Incorporated Accountants and Auditors were recognized as qualified auditors.

 At that time there was no provision of any kind for the training and examination of the accountants.
-The government of Bombay was the first provincial government to take a constructive step in the direction of organising the profession.
-In 1918, it instituted the Government Diploma in Accountancy called GDA and made regulations for the examination and training of those who wanted to obtain that Diploma and certificate to practise.
+The government of Bombay was the first provincial government to take a constructive step in the direction of organizing the profession.
+In 1918, it instituted the Government Diploma in Accountancy called GDA and made regulations for the examination and training of those who wanted to obtain that Diploma and certificate to practice.

 An Accountancy Board was set up by the Government and was attached to the Sydenham College of Commerce and Economics, Bombay.
 This functioned till 1932.
 The Board was required to register apprenticeships and conduct the required examinations.
-The successful candidates were granted the GDA Diploma and they could practise if they had previously received training as apprentices with a practising accountant.
+The successful candidates were granted the GDA Diploma and they could practice if they had previously received training as apprentices with a practicing accountant.
 The Accountancy Board was also required to advise the Government on all matters relating to accountancy and the Government.

 1932–1947

 In 1932, the Government framed rules under Section 144 of the companies Act, 1913, called Auditors' Certificates Rules, 1932.
 The objectives of the rules, broadly, were to register apprenticeships, to conduct examinations, and to control and regulate the profession of auditing.
 The accountancy profession was then being supervised and controlled by the Ministry of Commerce of the Central Government.
 With a view to helping the Government in discharging the necessary responsibilities with respect to the accountancy profession, the Indian Accountancy Board was established.
-The Board consisted of officials and practising accountants nominated by the Government.
+The Board consisted of officials and practicing accountants nominated by the Government.
 Later, in 1939, the appointment of a majority of the members on the Board was made on the elective principle.
 The Board was only an advisory body.
 The Auditors' Certificates Rules, 1932, required the passing of two examinations – Registered Accountants first and final.
 It further laid down the tenure of the prescribed training which was required to be completed during the period of apprenticeship.
 Provisions meant to regulate and control the profession were also contained therein.